joshday/IntroToJulia/index.md

 - Just-in-time (JIT) compilation using LLVM
 - Clean, familiar syntax

-## Multiple Dispatch is the Best Thing
+## Multiple Dispatch and How to Utilize it

 - Multiple dispatch is the idea that a function calls a different *method* depending on the types of the arguments.